Setup (Read First)

 2. Obtaining the Data

 Make sure the data is available.
-Here I will rely on TarGene's test data located here.
+Here we will rely on TarGene's test data located here.
 To obtain it, the easiest way is maybe to clone the entire project like so

 git clone https://github.com/TARGENE/targene-pipeline